-In tennis, there are a wide variety of tennis shots that can be used to keep the ball in play.
+In tennis, there is a wide variety of shots that you can use to keep the ball in play.
 Whether you want to play competitively or just for fun, gaining a full understanding of the different types of tennis shots can be helpful and informative.

-It can also provide you a framework for understanding which strokes and tennis shots you might want to work on.
-This way when you step out on the court with a friend or tennis instructor you can get the most out of your time.
+It can also provide you a framework for understanding which strokes and tennis shots you might want to work on improving.
+This way, when you step out on the court with a friend or tennis instructor, you can get the most out of your time.

-The first type of tennis shot, and perhaps most commonly associated with tennis, is the groundstroke.
-Groundstrokes are typically hit standing a few feet from the baseline, and are either hit as a forehand or a backhand.
+The first type of tennis shot, and perhaps the one most commonly associated with tennis, is the groundstroke.
+Groundstrokes are typically hit standing a few feet from the baseline as a forehand or backhand.

 Topspin Forehand and Backhands

-The forehand and backhand are typically the very first strokes that a player will be taught.
-A forehand is hit with your dominant hand and arm (right if you’re right handed and left if you’re a left handed), while a backhand is hit either with two hands for a two handed backhand, or with one hand (still your dominant hand), for a one handed backhand.
+The forehand and backhand are usually the first strokes that a player will learn.
+You’ll hit a forehand with your dominant hand and arm (right if you’re right-handed and left if you’re left-handed), while a backhand is hit either with two hands for a two-handed backhand or with one hand (still your dominant hand) for a one-handed backhand.

-Forehands are hit with one of three tennis grips: eastern, semi-western or western.
-Each grip has it’s advantages and disadvantages, however these days the semi-western forehand grip is the most common.
+Most players will use one of three forehand tennis grips: eastern, semi-western or western.
+Each grip has advantages and disadvantages.
+However, these days, the semi-western forehand grip is the most common.

-A double handed backhand is commonly held with the dominant hand holding a continental grip and then placing your other hand above your dominant hand on the handle.
-While a one handed backhand is usually held with a reverse eastern grip.
+A double-handed backhand is commonly held with the dominant hand holding a continental grip and your other hand above your dominant hand on the handle.
+A one-handed backhand is usually one held with a reverse eastern grip.

-A typical forehand and backhand is hit with topspin, where the player brushes up and over the top of a tennis ball to generate spin.
+A typical forehand and backhand have topspin, where the player brushes up and over the top of a tennis ball to generate spin.
 Doing so allows players to hit the ball more aggressively while ensuring that the ball drops back into the court.a

-In a normal rally a player might hit a few different variations of their forehand and backhand, such as down the middle of the court, cross court or down the line.
+In a rally, players might hit a few variations of their forehand and backhand, i.e., down the middle of the court, crosscourt, or down the line.

 Flat Forehand and Backhand

-A flat forehand or backhand is one in which the player simply does not apply a significant amount of topspin to their shot.
+A flat forehand or backhand is one in which the player simply does not apply much topspin to their shot.

-Players with an eastern forehand grip can usually hit this shot more effectively, since the angle of their racquet is less conducive to spin, while players with a semi-western or western grip can have a difficult time “flattening out” the ball because the angle of the tennis racquet is more geared towards generating topspin.
+Players with an eastern forehand grip can usually hit this shot more effectively since the angle of their racquet is less conducive to spin.
+In contrast, players with a semi-western or western grip can have a difficult time “flattening out” the ball because the angle of the tennis racquet is conducive to generating topspin.

-On the backhand side, most players usually won’t have much trouble flattening out the ball when hitting using a one or two handed backhand.
+On the backhand side, most players usually won’t have much trouble flattening out the ball when using a one- or two-handed backhand.

-A flat forehand or backhand is usually hit when a player does not want to give their opponent as much time to react.
-With a topspin groundstroke, the ball hits the court and bounces up and towards your opponent, typically giving them more time to react.
-However, flat shots with little topspin won’t bounce high, rather they’ll almost skid across the court.
+A player will hit a flat forehand or backhand when they don’t want to give their opponent as much time to react.
+With a topspin groundstroke, the ball hits the court and bounces up and toward your opponent, typically giving them more time to respond.
+However, flat shots with little topspin won’t bounce high – they’ll almost skid across the court.

-A flat groundstroke is usually more challenging to hit while keeping the shot within boundaries of the tennis court, since there isn’t much topspin being applied.
-As a result, most players will hit flat groundstrokes sparingly.
+A flat groundstroke is usually more challenging to hit while keeping the shot within boundaries of the tennis court since there isn’t much topspin.
+As a result, most players hit flat groundstrokes sparingly.

 Slice Forehand & Backhand